 The behaviour of a simulated cloud is sensitive to the initial conditions.
-A perfect initialisation requires following the trajectory of the cloud in time and space to get the vertical variation of thermodynamic variables before its formation.
-The initial conditions we could get in close proximity to reality was from the aircraft profile run after it took off to reach the clouds.
-The initialisation based on the combination of aircraft measurement and reanalysis was a source of uncertainty.
-However, the major conclusion of this study is that the multi thermal is the only way to get enough ice.
+A perfect initialization requires one to follow the trajectory of the cloud in time and space to get the vertical variation of thermodynamic variables before its formation.
+The initial conditions we could get in close proximity to reality were from the aircraft profile run after it took off to reach the clouds.
+The initialization based on the combination of aircraft measurement and reanalysis was a source of uncertainty.
+However, the major conclusion of this study is that the multi-thermal is the only way to get enough ice.
 The initial conditions only have to be roughly correct to get a cloud that goes to the correct height and has the same magnitude of updraft velocities and horizontal extent.
-Initial conditions not only affect the thermodynamic environment of a cloud but directly affect ice nucleation and rime splintering.
+Initial conditions not only affect the thermodynamic environment of a cloud, but also directly affect ice nucleation and rime splintering.
 Therefore, it is important to use the aircraft measurement of temperature and moisture profiles close to the clouds to be simulated.